masc-ucsc/docs/docs/pyrope/04-variables.md

 * Each cycle the `valid` is set for non-register variables initialization[^clear].

-* Registers with reset set the valid on reset (not every cycle)
+* Registers set the valid after reset, but may have `valid==false` for a few cycles during reset.

-* Register have invalid data during reset.
-Hence, the output of registers is invalid during reset.

 * Left-hand side variables `valids` are set to the and-gate of all the variable valids used in the expression

-* Reading from a memory is always a valid contents
+* Reading from a memory/array is always a valid contents.
+Even during reset.

 * Writing to a register updates the register valid based on the din valid